Honoring the past. Celebrating the progress.

 Bristol Place was completed with 90 units of single standing and townhouses for mixed income housing.
 It replaced the 130 year old Bristol Park neighborhood of 82 single family homes judged to be functionally obsolete; and is located at between Market Street and the IC Railroad tracks, above Bradley Street.

-A committee of local organizations, leaders, and educators—led by Co-Chairs Barbara Suggs Mason and Angela Rivers, and supported by the Visit Champaign County Foundation—began working on a large-scale project to educate residents and visitors about African American history, culture, and contributions.
+A committee of local organizations, leaders, and educators—led by Co-Chairs Barbara Suggs Mason and Angela Rivers, and supported by the Experience Champaign-Urbana Foundation—began working on a large-scale project to educate residents and visitors about African American history, culture, and contributions.
 The project would become the Champaign County African American Heritage Trail.
 The Trail’s logo was designed by Marcus Flinn.